Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-It’s no secret that Tinder’s gay friendliness has regularly been called into question by users, but even Tinder CEO Sean Rad has admitted, “The product works for the gay community, but we need to do a better job of sort of calling it out.”
+It’s no secret that Tinder’s gay friendliness has regularly been called into question by users over the years.
+Even former Tinder CEO Sean Rad has admitted, “The product works for the gay community, but we need to do a better job of sort of calling it out.”